twhite96/TWBlog/uses.md

 [^1]: The latency of the HomePods when watching video on my Mac was atrocious.
 I bought my favorite bookshelf speakers again and couldn't be happier.
 Still have the HomePods when I want to have apartment filling sound with AirPlay 2 Sonos Play:5 2nd Gen, Sonos One, and the two black HomePods I use as home theater audio with my Apple TV.
 It's a party for sure. 😉
 [^2]: This is the only task manager that I actually look at and use.
 It is _that_ beautiful, simple, and it has impressed me far more than any task manager in recent memory.
 [^3]: This is such a deep app and I am in love with it.
 After avoiding it because I was a heavy user of Evernote and quite liked it, there were things that annoyed me about it.
 Everyone talked about this app, Notion and I signed up.
 Been using it for two weeks and I have paid the subscription.
 It's that good.
 Still setting it up but here's my [dashboard](http://trw.im/dash).
+[^4]: Though *not* from my NAS....
+[^5]: No logs kept either.
+It's kinda slow though.
+Some things don't work on my network when it is enabled.
+I think a lot of it has to do with Fios being shit for a lot of folks, including myself, lately.
+[^6]: When grabbing the link for WireGuard I found this repo which is just 🤌🏽 [trailofbits/algo Set up a personal VPN in the cloud](https://github.com/trailofbits/algo)